This post covers the use of Aider, a generative LLM-powered software engineering tool, to generate software code.

 Creating a configuration file and configuring an LLM

-Aider can be configured using command line arguments, with a YAML config file, or by setting variables in your shell environment (or via an .env file).
-Not all configuration options are available via the YAML file, so we recommend starting out with an .env file if you want a single location containing all of your setup.
+Aider can be configured using command line arguments, with a YAML config file, or by setting variables in your shell environment (or via an `.env` file).
+Not all configuration options are available via the YAML file, so we recommend starting out with an .env

 You can configure general Aider options and store API keys and other settings for the models you’re using with Aider.
 Note that to get started, you should at least provide a valid API key and an LLM model to be used.
-Place this .env file in your home directory, the root of your Git repository, the current directory, or just use the following parameter to specify a location:
+Place this .env

 --env-file <filename>

-You’ll find a sample .env file in Aider’s documentation.
+You’ll find a sample `.env` file in Aider's documentation.

 Using Aider to write software code

-Run the command aider with the source files you’re about to edit, or name them to have Aider create new files.
+with the source files you’re about to edit, or name them to have Aider create new files.
 Pro tip: don’t add any extra files to the chat session, only the ones that you need edited!
 Aider will automatically pull content from related files to give the LLM the necessary context to help your coding.

 From here on, you can just use natural language prompts to ask Aider for code changes in your files.
 There’s a wide range of commands you can use, including:

-• /model: Switch to a new LLM
+: Switch to a new LLM/tokens

-• /voice: Record and transcribe voice input
+: Record and transcribe voice input

-Source: https://aider.chat/docs/usage/commands.html
+Source: aider.chat

 The last command is especially interesting as it allows you to code using your voice.
 You can also add images to the chat, and use a range of keybindings to make work with Aider faster.
-Additionally, you can point Aider to a CONVENTIONS.md file which defines coding conventions in Markdown, and Aider will forward these conventions to the currently used LLM.
+Additionally, you can point Aider to a CONVENTIONS.md

 You can even configure Aider to automatically run a linter or a test suite on the changes made by the LLM to verify everything is still working.
 Aider will even send any identified errors back to the LLM to give it a chance to fix them.